Conic Sections - Pre-Calculus

 to both sides.

-Now factor both terms to get the standard form of the equation of an ellipse.
+Factor both terms to get the standard form of the equation of a hyperbola.

 and